Brad Marchand: Boston Bruins (2009–2025)

 Originally, Marchand was meant to serve as the Bruins' spare fourth-line forward for the 2010–11 season, with Daniel Paille starting alongside Gregory Campbell and Shawn Thornton.
 However, a strong training camp performance from Marchand pushed Paille from the starting lineup to the bench, with the latter filling in during brief periods of injury.
 Marchand scored his first NHL goal on November 3, 2010, against the Buffalo Sabres.
 By the end of the season, Marchand had 41 points (21 goals, 20 assists) in 77 contests, far fewer than fellow rookies Jeff Skinner, Logan Couture, and Michael Grabner, but he averaged significantly less time on the ice, and when he was asked to play, he was given few opportunities to score.
 Marchand also earned the first suspension of his NHL career during the season, receiving a two-game penalty on March 17, 2011, for elbowing R. J. Umberger of the Columbus Blue Jackets.
 That year, Marchand was the recipient of the Bruin's Seventh Player Award, given by fans of the New England Sports Network to the player who surpassed expectations.
 By the 2011 playoffs, Marchand got bumped up from the fourth line with Thornton and Campbell to the first line with Patrice Bergeron and Mark Recchi.
 On April 14, Marchand made his Stanley Cup playoff debut in the first game of the opening round against the Montreal Canadiens, where the Bruins would be defeated 2–0 to give the Bruins a 1–0 deficit to start the series.
 In game two of the matchup two days later, Marchand recorded his first career playoff assist on a Patrice Bergeron goal although the Canadiens would defeat the Bruins in the game 3–1 to give the Bruins a 2–0 series deficit.
 After helping the Bruins win the next two games, Marchand recorded his first career playoff goal in game five of the series on Canadiens' goaltender Carey Price as the Bruins won the game 2–1 for a 3–2 series lead.
 The third-seeded Bruins would go on to defeat the Canadiens in seven games before sweeping the second-seeded Philadelphia Flyers and defeating the fifth-seeded Tampa Bay Lightning in seven games en route to help the Bruins clinch their first appearance in the Stanley Cup Final since 1990.
-After losing the first two games of the Finals against the Presidents' Trophy-winning Vancouver Canucks and going pointless in both, Marchand recorded a goal on Canucks' goaltender Roberto Luongo and an assist on a Mark Recchi as in Game 3 on June 6 the Bruins exploded to an 8–1 victory before going on to score another goal in another lopsided 4–0 win over the Canucks in Game 4 on June 8 to even the series 2–2.
-After getting shutout in a 1–0 loss in Game 5 on June 10 for a 3–2 deficit, Marchand scored the first goal of the game in Game 6 on June 13 as the Bruins would go on to win the game 5–2 to and forcing a seventh game and prevent the Canucks from clinching the Stanley Cup.
+After losing the first two games of the Finals against the Presidents' Trophy-winning Vancouver Canucks and going pointless in both, Marchand recorded a goal on Canucks' goaltender Roberto Luongo and an assist on a Mark Recchi goal in game three on June 6 in which the Bruins exploded to an 8–1 victory.
+Marchand went on to score another goal in a lopsided 4–0 win over the Canucks in game four on June 8 to even the series 2–2.
+After getting shutout in a 1–0 loss in game five on June 10 for a 3–2 deficit, Marchand scored the first goal of the game in game six on June 13 as the Bruins would go on to win the game 5–2 to and forcing a seventh game and prevent the Canucks from clinching the Stanley Cup.
 In the sixth game, Marchand was criticized by sportswriters for repeatedly punching Canucks star forward Daniel Sedin, an altercation for which he received no penalty.
 After the fact, reporters asked why Marchand continued to hit Sedin unprovoked, to which he responded, "Because I felt like it."
-Marchand scored two goals one of which an empty net goal and an assist on a Patrice Bergeron goal in Game 7 of the finals on June 15, helping to clinch the championship for Boston against the Canucks as the Bruins won the game 4–0 for a 4–3 series victory, erasing a 3–2 series deficit in doing so.
+Marchand scored two goals one of which an empty net goal and an assist on a Patrice Bergeron goal in game seven of the Final on June 15, helping to clinch the championship for Boston against the Canucks as the Bruins won the game 4–0 for a 4–3 series victory, erasing a 3–2 series deficit in doing so.
 He finished the playoffs by scoring 19 points (11 goals, eight assists) in all 25 postseason games.
 Marchand's 11 playoff goals during the Bruins' 2011 championship run tied Jeremy Roenick for the second-most of any NHL rookie.